Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Intro Specs Performance Recommendations

-I use a Think Tank Speed Demon for day-to-day shooting around my waist, and use this Retrospective 10 to hold more lenses, cameras, film and support gear back in my van.
+I sometimes shoot out of a Think Tank Speed Demon around my waist, and will use this Retrospective 10 to hold more lenses, cameras, film and support gear back in my van.

 Velcro note: I'm using the word velcro, in lower case, as a bastardization of a trademark, writing as a private individual, to save me from having to type "hook-and-loop fastener" each time instead.
 Velcro is a trademark of just one brand of this stuff, and I don't see Think Tank saying Velcro anywhere, so I suspect this bag doesn't use the Velcro brand.
 Whoever owns the Velcro trademark would have a cow if any organization used their trademark to represent anything which is not really Velcro, but I can write what I want as an individual.
 Real Velcro is grown in large fields in Hungary.

-You can order it directly from Think Tank, or from Adorama or Amazon.
-This free website's biggest source of support is when you use those or any of these links when you get anything, regardless of the country in which you live.
+You can get your Retrospective directly from Think Tank.
+This free website's biggest source of support is when you use that or any of these links when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 Help me help you top